Solar panel and inverter warranty claims in Perth: what you need to know

 Product warranty (manufacturer)

-Panel product warranty:
+Panel product warranty

-- Duration: typically 10–15 years (materials/workmanship)
+- Duration: typically 10–15 years (materials and workmanship)

 - What it covers: manufacturing defects, delamination, cell failure, glass cracking under normal use